evodify/allele-specific-expression/README.md

 ### Generate reference VCF

-Extract one sample from a multisample VCF.
+Extract one sample from a multisample VCF that is obtained from the DNA sequence data (or RNA data).

 ```
 java -Xmx4g -jar GenomeAnalysisTK.jar \